Provided by Prince William County Alumnae Chapter, Delta Sigma Theta

-The Prince William County Alumnae Chapter of Delta Sigma Theta Sorority, Inc. will host its 26th annual Dr. Martin Luther King Youth Oratorical Contest on Monday, January 18 at 11:00 a.m. at the Hylton Memorial Chapel, 14640 Potomac Mills Road, Woodbridge.
-Prince William County, Manassas and Manassas Park students will participate in the contest and sing in the Martin Luther King Community Choir under the direction of Ivory Lawrence Coleman.
+The Prince William County Alumnae Chapter of Delta Sigma Theta Sorority, Inc. will host its 28th annual Dr. Martin Luther King Program & Youth Oratorical Contest on Monday, Jan.
+15 at 11:00 a. m. at the Hylton Memorial Chapel, 14640 Potomac Mills Road, Woodbridge.
+Middle school and high school students from throughout the Prince William area will display their amazing oratorical skills and children of all ages will sing songs of celebration in the Martin Luther King, Jr. Community Choir.

-In addition to listening to some amazing speeches and cheering on this year’s contestants and community choir, attendees can participate in the Martin Luther King, Jr. Day of Service by donating non-perishable food items, winter coats and children’s books for distribution to Prince William County community service organizations.
+In addition to listening to some amazing speeches and cheering on this year’s contestants and community choir, attendees can participate in the Martin Luther King, Jr. Day of Service by donating non-perishable food items, new/slightly used coats hats and gloves for distribution to Prince William area community service organizations.